10 Interesting Facts About North Korea

 9. Moranbong Band, otherwise known as the Moran Hill Orchestra, is an all-female music group in North Korea in which its members are all single-handedly picked by Kim Jong-Un himself.
 The leader of the pop, rock and fusion girl group, Hyon Song-Wol, also holds key positions in the inner party of North Korea's central committee.
 During South Korea's PyeongChang Winter Olympics, she has caught the attention of many news outlets as she dons on fashionable clothing and accessories, with one source claiming a bag that was similar in design to those from French luxury brand, Hermes.

-10. One of dictator Kim's brother, Kim Jong-Chul, is a superfan of Eric Clapton.
+10. One of dictator Kim's brothers, Kim Jong-Chul, is a superfan of Eric Clapton.
 Some sources revealed that he has travelled to both London and Singapore to view Clapton's concert, and have requested for Clapton to perform in North Korea in 2007.
 In one video shot by the Japanese TV news crew, Kim Jong-Chul was spotted wearing a black leather jacket and shades.

 Other articles you may be interested in: